Last Updated on April 20, 2022

 - Put the socks on your hand and reach all the way down to its toe.
 Grab the rock with your sock-covered hand, turn the sock inside out, and wrap.

 - Now you can use these heated and covered rocks to heat your entire tent.
 We used to place four rocks on four corners of the tent.

 I like to put one rock inside my sleeping bag.
 Nevertheless, please make sure you do not put them very close to your body.

 A burnout campfire can still keep your night warm

-There is a very interesting proverb in southeastern Asia that said an elephant still worth a million even if it is dead.
-In the same way, a burned-out campfire is still worth a lot when you have no other source to body heat your 3 seasons or 4 season tent.
+There is a very interesting proverb in southeastern Asia that said an elephant is still worth a million even if it is dead.
+In the same way, a burned-out campfire is still worth a lot when you have no other source of body heat in your 3 seasons or 4 season tent.

 You need some patience if you want to learn how to heat your tent without electricity using the burned-out campfire.

-- You have to let the large coal chunks burned out completely before using the fire pit.
+- You have to let the large coal chunks burn out completely before using the fire pit.